shreyabhandari0220/OATutor-Tooling/README.md

 HintID: The id of the hint/scaffold.
 Leave this field blank if the row is a problem or a step.
 These are generally denoted "h1", "h2", etc. for the number of hint they are for the step.
 Every hint/scaffold in a step must have a unique hint ID, but hint IDs don't have to be unique across steps and problems.

-Dependency: This field enables the OpenITS to open hints only after certain other hints have already been opened or scaffolds have been correctly answered.
+Dependency: This field enables the OATutor to open hints only after certain other hints have already been opened or scaffolds have been correctly answered.
 The dependency field can also include multiple other hints, and is comma-delimited.
 An example could be "h1,h2,h3" if the content creator wants students to only access this hint after finishing "h1", "h2", and "h3".

 mcChoices: This field is only filled in if the answerType is "mc".
 One of the choices here must be exactly similar to the answer provided in the answer field.
 This field is "|" delimited.
 For example, if the possible answers are "square", "cirle", "triangle", or "octagon", then this field must be "square|circle|triangle|octagon" with the Answer field being either "square", "cirle", "triangle", or "octagon".

 Images (space delimited): If you want to provide images in the questions, you can do so here.
 Please provide the URL's to the images themselves, not a URL that contains the image but may have other content.

-Parent: The OpenITS system supports subhints and sub-scaffolds, which are hints and scaffolds provided to help students answer hints and scaffolds.
+Parent: The OATutor system supports subhints and sub-scaffolds, which are hints and scaffolds provided to help students answer hints and scaffolds.
 For example, if the hint with id "h3" needs subhints, then that can be expressed here by setting the Parent field to "h3".
 The hint id for subhint is denoted analogous to regular hint id's, except the "h" is replaced with an "s".

 OER src: If the problem comes from an OER source, provide the URL here.

 openstax KC: KC denotes knowledge component.
 If using an openstax textbook, you can provide the KC name provided by the OpenStax textbook here.

 KC: A name for the KC.
 Every problem row must have this field filled in.
-Questions within the OpenITS system are grouped by their KC, so if multiple questions have the same skills, they will appear within the same lesson.
+Questions within the OATutor system are grouped by their KC, so if multiple questions have the same skills, they will appear within the same lesson.

 Taxonomy: If it exists, a link to the skill taxonomy which specifies the order of the KC's.
 This field is optional.